Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

 O Lord God, heavenly Father, we pray that, as You raised up Hermann Sasse to resist the evils of Nazi philosophy and through him led Lutherans in Germany, Australia, and around the world into renewed appreciation of their confessional heritage and trust in the saving Gospel of Jesus Christ, so You would continue to provide Your Church with faithful pastors and leaders, keeping them steadfast in Your grace and truth, defending them against all enemies of Your Word, and bestowing on Christ's Church Militant Your saving peace; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.

-Labels: australia, biography, christianity, church history, commemoration, ecumenical movement, germany, hagiography, lutheranism, sasse, theology
+Labels: australia, biography, christianity, church history, commemoration, ecumenical movement, german history, germany, hagiography, lutheranism, sasse, theology